Location: Squam Lakes Association. SLA is located at 534 US Rt. 3 in Holderness. Click Here for a Google Map.

 This Week's Program:

-Anyone comfortable out at night in very cold temperatures for a few hours.
+Audience: Anyone comfortable out at night in very cold temperatures for a few hours.
 There will likely be a lot of wind on the lake due to lack of tree cover.
 Not suitable for young children.
 If you aren’t sure whether this is a good program for your child, reach out to the SLA.

 This Week's LRCC Guides: